aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-20-docker-compose-starting.md

 #### Docker compose

 [Docker compose](https://docs.docker.com/compose/) is a python package which does the job of handling multiple containers for an application very elegantly.
-The main file of docker-compose is `docker-compose.yml` which is a YAML like syntax file with the settings/componenets required to run your app.
+The main file of docker-compose is `docker-compose.yml` which is a YAML like syntax file with the settings/components required to run your app.
 Once you define that file, you can just do `docker-compose up` to start your app with all the components and settings.
 Pretty cool, right ?

-So let's see an example of docker-compose.yml for the above example.
+So let's see the docker-compose.yml for the fictional app we have considered above.

 {% highlight yaml %}
 version: '2'